Securing Your File Format Conversion API: A Comprehensive Guide

 return False

 Strong authentication is crucial.
-Use robust mechanisms like API keys or OAuth 2.0 to verify the identity of each user or application accessing your API.
+Use robust mechanisms like api keys or OAuth 2.0 to verify the identity of each user or application accessing your api.

 - Implement role-based access control (RBAC) to restrict access to sensitive functions based on user roles.

-- Ensure that API endpoints are protected with appropriate authorization policies.
+- Ensure that api endpoints are protected with appropriate authorization policies.

-- Regularly rotate API keys and tokens to minimize the risk of compromise.
+- Regularly rotate api keys and tokens to minimize the risk of compromise.

 For instance, a financial institution might use RBAC to ensure that only authorized personnel can access functions that convert financial reports.